 White Blood Cells

 White blood cells are also referred to as Leukocytes.
-They are nucleotide blood cells, which are differentiated into granulocytes and agranulocytes.
-These blood cells act as a defence system against any invading infectious agents and protect the human body against infectious diseases by producing a special kind of proteins called antibodies.
-The lifespan of WBC is 12-20 days.
+They are nucleated blood cells, which are differentiated into granulocytes and agranulocytes.
+These blood cells act as a defence system against any invading infectious agents and protect the human body against infectious diseases by producing a special kind of protein called antibodies.
+The lifespan of WBCs is 12-20 days.
 There are five different types of White blood cells – Eosinophil, Basophil, Neutrophil, Monocytes and Lymphocytes.
 These white blood cells are classified mainly based on the presence and absence of granules.

 Also Read: Difference Between RBC and WBC

-Here, in this article let us explore more in detail about the differences between Monocytes and Lymphocytes.
+Here, in this article, let us explore more in detail the differences between Monocytes and Lymphocytes.

 Monocyte and Lymphocytes – Difference